An everyday story of extraordinary country folk

 The story so far:-

-Young John Farmer arrives home from University to find that all is not well at Brookfield Farm.
-Both the prize Boar, Quinton, and his Father, Loon E Farmer, are unwell and will not touch Old Bart’s Triple X Special Bitter.
-In fact neither will eat nor drink anything except lemonade.
-The cause has been identified by MAFF Scientists as being due to a rare virus known as Triple X Lemonade Disease.
+Young John Farmer arrives home from University to find that all is not well at Rookfield Farm.
+Both the prize Boar, Quinton, and his Father, Loon E Farmer have contracted Triple X Lemonade Disease.
+This is caused by a rare virus which renders the victim unable to partake of Old Bart’s Triple X Special Bitter.
+In fact the sufferer will not eat or drink anything except lemonade.
 The only known cure is to drink pints of shandy and then to slowly decrease the lemonade content.
-After obtaining a supply of Old Bart’s and Lemonade from the ‘Chick Inn’, John arrives home to be told by his mother that there is a Triple X Lemonade Eradication Scheme and that the Ministry of Agriculture are going to shoot Quinton.
+Quinton is shot by the Ministry of Agriculture under the Triple X Lemonade Eradication Scheme and John mistakenly buys a sow to replace Quinton at the local market.

 Now read on:-